 SUMMER ACADEMY REGISTRATION OPENS ON FEBRUARY 11, 2015.

-In this camp, you'll work on developing your drawing, coloring and inking techniques, and learn how to create characters, write dialogue and develop a basic storyline.
+In this camp, you'll work on developing your drawing and inking techniques, and learn how to create characters, write dialogue and develop a basic storyline.
 You'll participate in guided activities and fun drawing games, designed to advance your technical skills and show you how fun art can be!
-Students will have the chance to participate in special workshops, which the instructors develop based on student need and interests.
+Students will have the chance to sit in on special workshops, which are developed based on student needs and interests.
 Time will be spent each day on a final project of your own design, which will be scanned and published electronically in the Annual SAUGA Comic Book Anthology.
 Everyone works at their own pace, so both beginning and intermediate students are welcome.
 Most students attend this camp for several years before moving on to the advanced camp.
-Open to ages 11-15.

 |Course Date Info:||

 1197 South Lumpkin Street, Athens, GA 30602

 Overnight students will check in at the residence hall on Sunday evening and check out on Saturday morning.
 Day students will check in on Monday morning between 8-8:30am.
 Classrooms are located around campus, and students may travel by foot, bus or university vehicle to get to classrooms or other camp activities.
 More details will be available in your confirmation email and in the welcome email sent out three weeks before camp begins.

 This course is appropriate for both absolute beginners and students with some prior experience in art or drawing.
 We recommend that students attend at least two years of this camp before moving on to Comic Book 2.